 Route D: testamentary IPDI (not directly applicable to Mrs Holloway)

-Mrs Holloway is widowed, so the IPDI route is in her past, not her future.
-For the wider population of married couples it is the most common defensive route.
-The first-to-die's will settles the home (or a share of it) into a will trust with the surviving spouse as life tenant.
-The life tenant has the right to occupy and to receive any rental income from the trust property.
-On the second death the trust capital passes to the named remaindermen (typically the children).
+Mrs Holloway is already widowed, so for her the IPDI route is in the past, not the future.
+If you are still married or in a civil partnership, though, it is the most common defensive move.
+The will of the first spouse to die settles the home (or a share of it) into a will trust with the survivor as life tenant.
+As life tenant the survivor has the right to occupy the home and to take any rental income from it, but cannot touch the capital, which the trustees hold for the children.
+On the second death that capital passes to the named remaindermen, usually the children.

 - First death: spouse exemption under s.18 applies to the trust transfer (the surviving spouse is treated as beneficially entitled to the trust capital per s.49(1A)).
 No first-death IHT.